Cutting Board Care & Maintenance

 Apply at room temperature (65°F or warmer).

-Buff with a clean, lint-free cloth until the surface feels dry and lightly polished.
+Buff with a clean, lint-free cloth until dry to the touch.

 How to Apply Wood Wax

-Ensure the board is clean and completely dry.
+Ensure the board is clean and fully dry.

 Cleaning Your Board

-Never soak your cutting board or leave it in standing water.
+Never soak your board or leave it in standing water.

 Sanitizing

 To sanitize, mix equal parts white vinegar and water.
-Flood the surface, let it sit briefly, then rinse and dry thoroughly.
+Apply to the surface, let sit briefly, then rinse and dry thoroughly.

 Drying & Storage

-Avoid letting water collect underneath the board.
-If your board does not have feet, stand it on its edge or prop it up to allow airflow on all sides.
+Avoid allowing water to collect underneath.
+If the board does not have feet, stand it on edge to allow airflow on all sides.

 Stains & Odors

-Do not use hydrogen peroxide, baking soda, or bleach.
-These can damage or discolor the wood fibers.
+Avoid hydrogen peroxide, baking soda, or bleach, as these may damage the wood fibers.

-To remove garlic or onion odors, rub the surface with a cut potato or apple.
+To reduce strong odors, rub the surface with a cut potato or apple.